VivienECE/devops-project/README.md

 ### Docker image

 We created a Docker image of our application and pushed it to Docker Hub.
-Link : VIVIEN
+Link : https://hub.docker.com/repository/docker/vivienece/backend

 ### Docker Compose